 Section Investment advisory and portfolio management 1.2.4 Sustainability New chapter on sustainability as an additional investment objective: Sustainability considerations are increasingly gaining in importance within investment objectives.
 They are often referred to collectively as the ESG (environmental, social and governance) profile.
 Certain groups of investors specifically look for ESG criteria.
 For some, this focus is so important that they are willing to accept a somewhat lower return, while others will only consider ESG investments if they can be achieved without compromising on other aspects.
 The investor's profile must be established without value judgements, and it is possible that an investor might pay no heed at all to ESG considerations.
 Chapters 2 - 5 No corrections identified.
 6.2.1 The first pillar - State insurance (AHV and IV) New pension figures will apply from 2023: The maximum AHV pension for single people will amount to CHF 2,450, for married or common law couples CHF 3,675 and for widowed persons CHF 1,960.
-6.2.2 Second pillar - Occupational pen- sion schemes (BVG) New pension figures will apply from 2023: Only people whose annual salary exceeds a minimum amount (CHF 22,050 in 2023) are insured with mandatory occupational pension schemes.
+6.2.1 The first pillar - State insurance (AHV and IV) Adjustment due to the "AHV21" reform: With the "AHV21" reform, which came into force on 1 January 2024, the ordinary retirement age is now known as the reference age and is 65 years for both men and women.
+As average life expectancy has risen sharply in recent decades, the question of whether the reference age should be raised even further will continue to be discussed in the future.
+6.2.2 Second pillar - Occupational pension schemes (BVG) New pension figures will apply from 2023: Only people whose annual salary exceeds a minimum amount (CHF 22,050 in 2023) are insured with mandatory occupational pension schemes.
 Mandatory insurance extends only up to a maximum amount (CHF 88,200 in 2023).
 6.2.3 Third pillar - Private pensions New pension figures will apply from 2023: Maximum annual contribution for employees with pension fund CHF 7,056 and for self-employed persons with no pension fund CHF 35,280.
-Solution exercise 14 New pension figures will apply from 2023: Maximum annual contribution for employees with pension fund CHF 7,056 and for self-employed persons with no pension fund CHF 35,280.
+Solution exercise 14 New pension figures will apply from 2023: Maximum annual contribution for employees with pension fund CHF 7,056 and for self-employ pension fund CHF 35,280.

-Section The Stock Exchange

-1.2.2 Stock indices Correction of the number of shares in the DAX in Fig. 7: The Deutsche Aktienindex DAX is the equity index of the Frankfurt Stock Exchange (Germany).
+Section The Stock Exchange 1.2.2 Stock indices Correction of the number of shares in the DAX in Fig. 1-7: The Deutsche Aktienindex DAX is the equity index of the Frankfurt Stock Exchange (Germany).
 It comprises the 40 largest German stocks.
 Chapters 2 + 3 No corrections identified.